 We have never recommended extremely high humidity.
 90%+ humidity coupled with already saturated substrate will result in a tank flood if maintained at that level for too long.

 2018 update: The 150 gallon tank has had no issues, many successful molts.
-My 75 gallon vertical tank was set up using dry sand only in 2017.
+My 75 gallon vertical tank was set up using dry sand (not dusty but felt dry to the touch) only in 2017.
 The sand in this tank is about 16 inches deep.
 The tiny crabs in this tank are able to dig deep and form caves.

 CSJ has also officially changed it’s stance on mixing moss INTO your substrate, read more about that.